quadrate-language/quadrate/docs/docs/docs/tutorial-errors.md

 		// Success: result is on stack
 		"Result: " print print nl
 	} else {
-		// Error: error value is on stack drop
+		// Error: no outputs on stack
 		"Division failed!" print nl
 	}
 }